I.Cl.S. - About the Society

 Conferences and Meetings

-Since the Society started it has held a number of successful conferences in various countries; 1985 in London; 1989 in Sweden; 1992 in Estonia; 1994 in Germany; 1995 in Stuttgart, Southern Germany, and Switzerland; 1996 in Cambridge, Great Britain and May 1997 in Sagamihara City, Japan.
+Since the Society started it has held a number of successful conferences in various countries.
+Prior to the creation of this website, there were events in 1985 in London; 1989 in Sweden; 1992 in Latvia and Estonia; 1994 in Germany; 1995 in Stuttgart, Southern Germany, and Switzerland and 1996 in Cambridge, Great Britain.

 Return to top of page